 • So delicious

 A little like strawberry shortcake but the fruit is cooked, the flavours of strawberry and rhubarb are so lovely together.
-In this cobbler, a little balsamic plays in to that sweet and tangy flavour profile and gives this cobbler a little something extra special.
+In this cobbler, a little balsamic plays into that sweet and tangy flavour profile and gives this cobbler a little something extra special.

 You’ll savour every last mouth-watering bite of this cobbler.
 Serve it up with ice cream in summer or even crème anglaise in winter and you’ll never want to make a pie again.
+You could also try this raspberry peach cobbler and this mixed berry crumble too.

 Ingredients for strawberry rhubarb cobbler recipe laid out on a marble benchtop.

 • Strawberries and rhubarb: These are the stars of the show.
 Sweet and tangy when combined, they are perfect company.
 This recipe is based on fresh strawberries and rhubarb but you can use frozen with the addition of extra cornflour (cornstarch).
+You could also sub in some blackberries or raspberries to change things up.

 • Orange zest: This is another tangy addition and the citrus flavour goes so well with both of the main ingredients.